Design of Everyday Things Framework

 Gulf of Evaluation

-Design goal: Make both gulfs as narrow as possible.
-The ideal design requires zero bridging — action and understanding are immediate.
+Design goal: Make both gulfs as narrow as possible — action and understanding should be immediate.

 See: references/two-gulfs.md for gulf analysis exercises.